NextTechLabAP/Smart-Lamp/README.md

 # Smart-Lamp
-Smart, Bluetooth enabled table lamp, built for @NextTechLabAP
+Smart, Bluetooth and position enabled table lamp, which can be controlled by android app built for @NextTechLabAP